Shop Linerworld.com

 Water & debris collecting in the center of your cover

-If you’re not careful, leaves, water, snow, and other debris can easily pile up on your pool cover throughout the winter season.
 This can cause damage to the cover and make it less effective.
 Excess water can also freeze and cause big issues.
 In general, water and debris on your cover can create a big mess to deal with come spring.

 • Remove debris and clear the cover frequently.
 Rakes, hoses, and wet vacs are usually your best tools to keep your pool cover clean.